dropbox/pb-jelly/README.md

 - Autogenerates Cargo.toml, or optionally Spec.toml / bazel BUILD files
 - Supports generating non-nullable fields types with `(gogoproto.nullable)=false`
 - Supports generating `Box<Message>` field types with `(rust.box_it)=true`
+- Automatically boxes messages if it finds a recursive message definition
 - Supports generating custom field type with `(rust.custom_type)=type`
 - Supports generating oneofs as non-nullable (fail on deserialization) type with `(rust.nullable)=false`
 - Supports generating enums as non-zeroable (fail on deserialization) type with `(rust.err_if_default_or_unknown)=true`